 Packing is, in essence, the last stage before shipping.
-Packing departments are responsible for preparing picked material located by the picking department and labeling it for outgoing shipments.
+Packing departments are responsible for preparing picked material located in the picking department and labeling it for outgoing shipments.

 A packing department might also be charged with re-boxing items damaged by the selectors at the beginning of their process.

-Packing is the process of protecting the products from damages and environmental factors during shipping.
+Packing is the process of protecting the products from damage and environmental factors during shipping.
 If packed properly, your product will arrive at its destination in good condition.

 Usually, three types of packing take place in the packing department.

 - The first layer of packing happens in Primary packing.
 It protects and preserves the finished product.
 It also provides information about the products to the customer.

 - Secondary packing appears outside of the primary packing.
 It gives extra protection to the products.
 In addition, it helps to identify the product quickly in the warehouse.

 - Tertiary packing or final packing helps to handle, transport, and store the products.
 This packing is usually done with the cartoon box.